|

 during these months and there is nothing like a

-night out in the city.
+night out in the city or wandering around all day shopping, going to museums or hanging out in cafes and restaurants.
 It does snow in Greece.
 Not

 more then once a season in Athens or the islands,